 - A map or guide is handy for more challenging hikes.
 Safety precautions should also be taken, and respect for the environment is paramount, adhering to the ‘Leave No Trace’ principles.

-- Lastly, the best time to hike in Colombia is typically during the dry months of December to March and July to August, ensuring more suitable weather.
+The best time to hike in Colombia is typically during the dry months of December to March and July to August, ensuring more suitable weather.

 Ciudad Perdida Trek

-A hike to the Lost City, or Ciudad Perdida, is a spectacle not to be missed.
-This 28-mile trail winds through the lush jungles of the Sierra Nevada Mountains.
-Built around the 8th century AD by the Tayrona people, this ancient city offers a blend of history and nature, making it one of the country’s most spectacular hikes.
+This 28-mile trail winds through the jungle of the Sierra Nevada Mountains.
+Built around the 8th century AD by the Tayrona people.

-With sites like Buritaca-200 and Paraiso-Teyuna, the trail takes you on a memorable journey through dense forest, steep ascents, clear cascading rivers, making it an adventure of a lifetime.
-Though the five to six-day trek is demanding physically, the sight of the hidden city veiled by a curtain of mist is truly rewarding.
+With sites like Buritaca-200 and Paraiso-Teyuna, the trail takes you on a memorable journey through steep ascents and clear cascading rivers, making it an adventure of a lifetime.

-Paramo de Oceta
+Paramo de Oceta.

-One of Colombia’s hidden gems, Paramo de Oceta is a stunning hiking route in Boyaca province.
+Paramo de Oceta is a stunning hiking route in Boyaca province.
 Widely considered one of the most beautiful highlands in the world, this trail covers Andean forests, moss-covered rocks, and labyrinthine sandstone formations.

-A one-day hike is typically sufficient to traverse this trail, stretching only about nine miles.
 This hike is a must-do for nature lovers who want to witness Colombia’s plant kingdom’s extraordinary biodiversity.

-Los Nevados Trek
+Los Nevados Trek.

 One of the most challenging yet fulfilling hikes in Colombia is the Los Nevados trek, stretching across the central Andean region.
 Gazing at snow-capped peaks, walking through cloud forests, and dipping in natural hot springs make this a perfect recipe for an unforgettable five-day trek.